-The Pro 5000 from ProForm is a new, foldable treadmill with a nice suite of features including a high-quality motor, fully cushioned track, incline and decline training and a large number of workout programs.
+The SMART Pro 5000 from ProForm is a new, foldable treadmill with a nice suite of features including a high-quality motor, fully cushioned running deck, incline and decline training and a large number of workout programs.

 The Pro 5000 has a web-enabled console with a 7” full-color touchscreen display.
 It shows your workout stats in rich, bright colors and also allows you to connect to the web.

 The machine comes with 38 built-in workout programs designed by professional fitness trainers.
 It inclines up to 15%, declines down to 3%, and has a top speed of 12 MPH.

 The SMART Pro 5000 features a large, commercial-grade 4.0 CHP motor, which packs enough horsepower to support the most intense, grueling training sessions with ease.